 6. Donkey Kicks: Donkey kicks work your glutes, core, and shoulders.
 Remember not to arch your lower back as you lift your leg.

 7. Side Leg Raises (laying down is best with the boot cast): Side leg raises involve abducting your leg from your midline.
-It’s a very simple way to build strength in your outer thighs and the hip abductors.
+It’s a straightforward way to build strength in your outer thighs and the hip abductors.

 10. Standing Glute Kickback: This exercise, you guessed it!
 Focuses on your glutes.